Border Patrol Faulted For Favoring Steel And Concrete Wall Over High-Tech Solutions

 At the Border Security Expo in San Antonio, held last March, "domain awareness" tech was the hottest gear.
 With Trump's border wall now approaching $25 million a mile, Good said the mobile towers cost the government less than $1 million each.

-Last month, the Inspector General's Office of the Homeland Security Department released a report critical of the Border Patrol's single-minded fixation on a wall as the answer to border security
+Last month, the Inspector General's Office of the Homeland Security Department released a report critical of the Border Patrol's single-minded fixation on a wall as the answer to border security.

 "CBP's inability to effectively guide this large-scale effort poses significant risk of exponentially increasing costs," the report said.
-In fact, the audit said Border Patrol insisted on a wall, even though the agency's own internal analysis identified domain awareness technology and boots-on-the-ground as smarter solutions in certain border regions.
+In fact, the audit said Border Patrol insisted on a wall, even though the agency's own internal analysis identified domain awareness technology and boots on the ground as smarter solutions in certain border regions.

 "We now are in a time where we can build this virtual border wall technology.
 We have that already.
-I mean, you got the autonomous surveillance towers," said Rep. Henry Cuellar, a Texas democrat from a border district where CBP proposes to build 121 miles of barriers.
+I mean, you got the autonomous surveillance towers," said Rep. Henry Cuellar, a Texas Democrat from a border district where CBP proposes to build 121 miles of barriers.
 "But there's political pressure from the White House.
 They're saying, 'Build me the wall.
 Get me miles.' "

-Last week, three landowners in the Laredo area filed legal documents in federal court to try and stop the Justice Department from condemning their riverside property for wall construction.
-One of their main arguments is the Inspector General's report.
+Last week, three landowners in the Laredo area filed legal documents in federal court to try to stop the Justice Department from condemning their riverside property for wall construction.
+One of their main arguments is the inspector general's report.

-"Ten years ago everybody was using Blackberries, but now everyone's using the latest iPhone," said Carlos Flores, an attorney representing property owners.
+"Ten years ago everybody was using BlackBerrys, but now everyone's using the latest iPhone," said Carlos Flores, an attorney representing property owners.
 "And so the technology for securing the Southern border has grown dramatically so that we have technology that we can use today that is probably more cost effective than this antiquated border wall."

-CBP counters that the agency needs both—the wall and the mobile towers, because eyes in the sky can detect illegal crossers but they can't stop them.
+CBP counters that the agency needs both the wall and the mobile towers because eyes in the sky can detect illegal crossers but they can't stop them.

 "So if you have just technology, they can still come right through there.
 All they have to do is get across, get onto that highway, load up in a car, and they're gone," said CBP's Kelly Good.
 "The wall or barrier is giving you time to slow it down."